paultopia/gobbledygook/content/lessons/probability.md

-title: Lesson 2.2 The Basics of Probability
+title: The Basics of Probability
-tags: statistics, week2, probability
+tags: statistics, week4, probability
 date: 2018-12-08